Team-Topaz/Cookbook/Baking/Easy-Bread.md

 --------
 >Optional ingredients haven't been fully tested.
 Let me know how it goes.
 For science.

-* 4 cloves garlic, roasted and chopped into rough pieces
+* 4 cloves garlic, roasted and chopped into rough pieces.
+Add before kneading.
-* 1 tbsp dried rosemary, soaked in water (or fresh)
+* 1 tbsp dried rosemary, soaked in water (or fresh).
+Add before kneading.
-* 1/4 cup hard cheese, such as asiago
+* 1/4 cup hard cheese, such as asiago.
+Add after removing lid.

 Steps
 -----